Large Language Model Sourcing: A Survey: Preliminaries

 \subsection{Definitions of Two Souring Paradigms}

-Within the realm of LLM sourcing, methodologies can be fundamentally categorized into two distinct paradigms based on their temporal and mechanistic foundations: \textbf{prior-based sourcing} and \textbf{posterior-based sourcing}.
-These approaches diverge in their core mechanisms for establishing content provenance across the LLM lifecycle, including training, input processing, inference, and generation.
+Within LLM sourcing, methodologies can be divided into two paradigms based on their temporal and mechanistic basis: \textbf{prior-based sourcing} and \textbf{posterior-based sourcing}, which differ in how they establish content provenance across training, input processing, inference, and generation.

-Posterior sourcing emphasizes scenarios where the model has already been trained and the output has been generated.
-It performs statistical consistency tests and sensitivity assessments on candidate sources based on the output and context, thereby inferring the most likely model and primary influencing factors.
-Prior-based sourcing emphasizes embedding verifiable evidence into the training data or the model itself before generation, by implanting stable identifiers (such as watermarks or data IDs) into corpora, retrieved documents, or model components.
-After training and inference, attribution is achieved simply by detecting and verifying these identifiers in the output.

-To systematically clarify the technical boundaries and implementation logic of LLM sourcing, this section first unifies the core definitions of two fundamental methodological paradigms: posterior-based sourcing and prior-based sourcing, across all four dimensions (model, model structure, training data, external data).
-These definitions establish a formal mathematical framework for quantifying attribution relationships.
+To clarify the technical boundaries and implementation logic of LLM sourcing, this section first unifies the definitions of the two core paradigms across all dimensions (model, model structure, training data, external data), establishing a formal framework for attribution.

-First of all, we formalize the generation process from input to output as follows: First, let $x$ denote the user-provided input prompt, and $y$ denote the output generated by the model.
-Next, a base model instance $M_i$ is selected from a model family, which acquires trainable parameters $\theta$ through learning on the training dataset $T$.
-During the inference phase, in addition to the input $x$, external context $E$ (such as documents retrieved or tool execution results) may be optionally introduced to enrich the conditional information.
-Thus, the entire process can be expressed as an estimation of the conditional generation probability: $P(y \mid x, E, M_i, T, \theta)$, equivalently, it can also be written as $P(y \mid M_i(x, E \mid T, \theta))$ emphasize the probability that $M_i$ trained on $T$ to obtain $\theta$ generates $y$ given ($x$, $E$) (when external information is not used, simply set $E = \emptyset$).
+We formalize the generation process as follows: let $x$ denote the user input and $y$ the model output.
+A base model $M_i$ from a model family acquires parameters $\theta$ through training on dataset $T$.
+During inference, external context $E$ (e.g., retrieved documents or tool outputs) may enrich the input.
+The process is then expressed as the conditional generation probability: $ P(y \mid x, E, M_i, T, \theta)$ or equivalently $P(y \mid M_i(x, E \mid T, \theta))$, emphasizing the probability that $M_i$, trained on $T$ to obtain $\theta$, generates $y$ given $(x, E)$ (with $E = \emptyset$ if unused).
+Let $\mathcal{S}(y, M, \cdot)$ denote the sourcing function.